orey/papers/docs/articles/conf-mgt.md

 #About Configuration Management

 This article is the second one of a series on PLM.
-Please have a look at [PLM and Graph Data](about-plm.md) article.
+Please have a look at [PLM and Graph Data](about-plm.md) article for an introduction.

 ![engine](../images/engine.jpg)

 *Photo by [Martin Kessel](https://freeimages.com/photographer/ukmjk-31383) from [FreeImages](https://freeimages.com)*

 Configuration management (CM) is at the heart of the industry, being the traditional industry or the software industry.
 While the software industry massively invested on this area for decades, reaching a certain level of maturity in which CM is no longer a problem, some areas of the traditional industry still use old CM practices that prevent other digital evolutions to be massively used, such as works at the digital twin level.
+When CM stays a matter of experts and is not streamlined in the industrial process, inefficiencies, productivity losses and bad quality of data are everywhere.

 In this article, we will try to examine the two different ways of performing CM:

 * The dynamic one, where the configuration of a product is the result of a calculation (quite often based on a complex filtering);
 * The static one, where the configuration of a product is benefiting from the graph data that we can find in PLMs (see [PLM and Graph Data](about-plm.md) for more information).

-Strangely, this topic is not massively discussed on the web while it is at the heart of the industry performance (and non performance), being during the manufacturing phase of product life cycle or during its support phase.
+Strangely, this topic is not massively discussed on the web while it is at the heart of the industry performance (and non performance), being during the design process, the manufacturing phase of product life cycle or during its support phase.

 ## The old way: Filtering the product tree